Celebrate Your Wins, Big and Small to Improve Your Life

 - Move to the next item.

-As you can see from, breaks are important.
+As we can see from the research, breaks are important.

 Make them a part of your day and celebrating small wins.
 When you finish something important, go for a short walk outside and reward yourself with a coffee or something else that you love.